Child Support Lawyer in Houston, TX

 Unresolved Child Support: A Growing Concern

 Just a few years following the conclusion of your family law case, your co-parent has entirely stopped making child support payments.
 The absence of even late or partial payments has transformed reminding him into a frustrating and repetitive task.
 In these situations, the guidance of a Child Support Lawyer becomes invaluable.
-When you sought advice from a family law attorney at the Law Office of Bryan Fagan, you were counseled against using visitation as leverage for child support, highlighting the courts’ disapproval of such tactics.
-Although this advice may not have been what you wanted to hear, it underscores the importance of adhering to legal standards and finding effective, lawful ways to address non-payment.
+When you sought advice from a family law attorney at the Law Office of Bryan Fagan, they advised against using visitation as leverage for child support.
+They highlighted the courts’ disapproval of such tactics, emphasizing the importance of legal standards.
+Though not what you hoped to hear, it underscores finding lawful ways to address non-payment.

 Unresolved A Growing Concern